 Sport Manitoba is a not for profit organization that leads and supports sport for Manitobans, with their primary focus on the development of athletes, coaches, officials, and volunteers.

 They are the leading planning, programming and funding agency for the development of amateur sport in the province.
 They needed website a multi-site, sharing and authoring capabilities.

-www.sportmanitoba.ca - Partnering with over 100 organizations, Sport Manitoba is responsible for 6 different programs, ranging from Coaching Manitoba, The Sport Medicine Centre to The Manitoba Sports Hall of Fame.
-Each program was represented on the Sport Manitoba website with some autonomy for their property, controlling their own marketing initiatives, messaging, and content entries.
+www.sportmanitoba.ca - Partnering with over 100 organizations, Sports Manitoba is responsible for 6 different programs, ranging from Coaching Manitoba, The Sports Medicine Centre to The Manitoba Sports Hall of Fame.
+Each program was represented on the Sports Manitoba website with some autonomy for their property, controlling their own marketing initiatives, messaging, and content entries.
 Some news and pages were shared between them.